fynal-ai/aikit/nodejs/README.md

 The pem file could be a certificate issued by a trusted CA, or a self signed certificate,

-In your local development environment, if you have caddy web server installed, you may use caddy's certificate. on Mac, the caddy's certificate normally locates at:
+In your local development environment, if you have Caddy web server installed, you may use Caddy's certificate.
+On Mac, the Caddy's certificate normally locates at:

 `~/Library/Application\ Support/Caddy/pki/authorities/local/root.crt`